mnmnotmail/website/volunteered.md

 given a client application with features missing in today's email.
 So I composed a client to-do list, which quickly ballooned past modesty.
-In Spring 2019, I released the first preview to a small audience, and as of this writing, there have been eight more preview releases.
+In Spring 2019, I released the first preview to a small audience, and as of this writing, there have been nine preview releases.

 At this stage, TMTP & mnm need your support to reach v1.0.
 That means:
 - Donors: [support me on Patreon](https://www.patreon.com/networkimprov){:target="_blank"} (I'm getting hungry!)